plone/training/dexterity.rst

 TTW:

-* Dexterity has a good TTW-story.
+* Dexterity has a good TTW story.
-* Archetypes has no TTW-story.
+* Archetypes has no TTW story.
 * UML-modeling: `ArchGenXML <http://docs.plone.org/old-reference-manuals/archgenxml/index.html>`_ for Archetypes, `agx <http://agx.me>`_ for Dexterity

 Approaches for Developers: